Matthew Flinders Distinguished Professor

-Professor Arbon is a Matthew Flinders Distinguished Professor, Director of the Torrens Resilience Institute and Professor of Nursing (Population Health).
-The Torrens Resilience Institute was established in 2009 to improve the capacity of organsiations and societies to respond to disruptive challenges that have the potential to overwhelm local disaster and crisis management capabilities and plans.
+Professor Arbon is a Matthew Flinders Distinguished Professor, Director of the Torrens Resilience Initiative and Professor of Nursing (Population Health).
+The Torrens Resilience Initiative was established in 2009 to improve the capacity of organsiations and societies to respond to disruptive challenges that have the potential to overwhelm local disaster and crisis management capabilities and plans.
 Current research and development is focused on national, community and organisational resilience, mass gathering management and health security.
-The Institute hosts the World Health Organisation Collaborating Centre for Mass Gatherings and Global Health Security.
+TRI hosts the World Health Organisation Collaborating Centre for Mass Gatherings and Global Health Security.

 Professor Arbon is Past President of the World Association for Disaster and Emergency Medicine, former Dean of the School of Nursing and Midwifery at Flinders University, a member the International Health Regulations Roster of Experts, Member of the World Health Organisation, Health Security Interface, Technical Advidsory Group, Editorial Board Member of the disaster health journal Pre Hospital and Disaster Medicine and Fellow of the Australian College of Nursing and the American Academy of Nursing.

 Australian National Medal, for diligent long service to the community in hazardous circumstances, including in times of emergency and national disaster, in direct protection of life and property (1991).